What is Attracting Talent to GCCs in India?

-Over the years, GCCs in India have evolved from being merely cost saving centres to innovation hubs employing digital technologies such as cloud computing, machine learning, artificial intelligence, cybersecurity etc. The availability of talent skilled in these technologies have led to GCCs working in tandem with the home offices in areas of new product development and upgrading to the latest platforms.
+Over the years, GCCs in India have evolved from being merely cost saving centres to to global innovation centers employing digital technologies such as cloud computing, machine learning, artificial intelligence, cybersecurity etc. The availability of talent skilled in these technologies have led to GCCs working in tandem with the home offices in areas of new product development and upgrading to the latest platforms.
 As companies vie for top talent, Indian GCCs must find ways to gain a competitive advantage in attracting skilled applicants across domains such as technology, analytics, digital and business functions.

 “GCCs represent major global corporations and aspirational brands from a career perspective,” says Lalit Ahuja, CEO of ANSR.
-“GCCs bring in work which is clearly business impacting, core, complex, strategic, and challenging.
+“Global Capability Centers bring in work which is clearly business impacting, core, complex, strategic, and challenging.
 Typically, this kind of work does not get outsourced and is not available with third-party service providers.”
 This limitation is being used by GCCs as an opportunity to attract high-quality talent.
 Coupled with the chance to garner specific industry domain and business knowledge, this is something that hugely helps attract those who want to take their career to the next level.

 GCCs typically reflect the culture and work environment of the parent company.
 This augurs well for GCC employees as world-class workplaces encourage productivity and foster high levels of engagement.
 GCCs also make sure that their people policies are conducive to enabling an optimal work-life balance.

-The teams within a GCC are physically separated from their counterparts working from another part of the globe.
+The teams within a GCC are physically separated from their counterparts working from another part of the globe as distributed teams.
 However, a culture of open communication and collaboration ensures that the business objectives of the company are met by working seamlessly as a single cohesive unit.
 As an added advantage, this leads to a thorough understanding of the entire business context and also provides the global perspective to what the GCC hopes to eventually achieve.
 These global enterprises also give people an opportunity to witness firsthand how their work directly impacts the business and the company’s overall growth, and in return how they stand to gain monetarily and professionally.

-“GCCs typically maintain parity between the home office, other global locations, and offshore locations from a compensation and benefits perspective,” By offering benefits ranging from health and life insurance, transportation facilities, and swanky cafeterias that dish out healthy and wholesome meals, to allowances for their personal and professional development, GCCs are going the full mile to win over talent.
+By offering benefits ranging from health and life insurance, transportation facilities, and swanky cafeterias that dish out healthy and wholesome meals, to allowances for their personal and professional development, Glboal Capability Centers are going the full mile to win over talent.
 “GCCs typically maintain parity between the home office, other global locations, and offshore locations from a compensation and benefits perspective,” says Ahuja.
 “Therefore, they tend to offer compensation that is around 15-25% more than other companies.”
 This obviously tends to tip the scales in favour of GCCs.

 To attract the right kind of talent, leading global companies are leveraging GCC-as-a-Service while trying to outdo each other by providing intangible benefits that appeal to the career growth of a professional, such as the development of leadership skills.
 The global nature of these businesses open up several travel opportunities to employees, be it visiting the company’s headquarters or touring service points such as retail stores.
 Such global exposure is seen as attractive by those wishing to further their career and GCCs are certainly capitalizing on this aspect in onboarding the best people.

 In a connected world, the possibility of a brand or company being completely unknown is almost negligible.
 It is also a given that only a credible organization would set up a GCC.
 Having said that, a company desiring to establish a GCC in India must fulfill the fundamental requirement of building a compelling employee value proposition that encompasses several aspects – the work and how it impacts the business, the extent to which the GCC is integrated and mainstreamed with the broader enterprise, the kind of career opportunities available, and the compensation, benefits and incentives offered etc. It is the quality of work, however, that should be the highlight of the pitch.
 ANSR’s extensive experience in delivering GCC-as-a-Service helps global organizations in setting up GCCs and streamlining GCC operations.

 Increasing their presence at campus recruitment drives should not be neglected by GCCs wishing to scale up their workforce.
 However, this can be undertaken at a later stage, once the GCC has established itself.
 At inception, a GCC typically looks at hiring lateral talent.
 Once the GCC has matured and has enough to demonstrate in terms of the quality of work, it can start tapping fresher talent.
 Ideally, between the end of year 3 to year 5 is a good time to explore the possibility of hiring from campuses.

-They help match talent to the best global jobs and are proving to be instrumental in checking the brain drain that India has been witnessing over the years.
+They help match talent to build global teams and are proving to be instrumental in checking the brain drain that India has been witnessing over the years.
 Ahuja rightly sums it up by saying, “India is in the midst of a paradigm shift when it comes to the future of jobs.
 We can find the best global jobs right here in our backyard as a result of the existence of GCCs.”